 Finally, we will be storing the current working directory in cwd

 variable.
-We are also going to refer to this directory as OpenCV_Home_Dir throughout this blog.
+We are also going to refer to this directory as OpenCV_Home_Dir throughout this article.

 Step 1: Update Packages